2018–19 AFC Ajax season

 During the 2018–19 season, Ajax participated in the Eredivisie, the KNVB Cup and the UEFA Champions League.
 With winning both the competition and the cup, it meant the first double won since the 2001–02 season.
 In the Champions League, they knocked-out defending champions Real Madrid in the round of 16.
 After beating Juventus in the quarter-final, they reached a Champions League semi-final for the first time since 1997.
-Ajax were seconds away from reaching the final by beating Tottenham Hotspur, until Lucas Moura scored a last-minute goal, sending Tottenham to the final in Madrid on away goals.
+Ajax were seconds away from reaching the final, until a last-minute goal sent Tottenham Hotspur to the final on away goals.

 On an individual level, Dušan Tadić was the biggest surprise; signed from Southampton in June 2018 for just €11.4 million, the 30-year old unexpectedly became the club's leading goalscorer with a total of 38, including 9 goals in the Champions League.
 He doubled his personal season record for scoring, as well as earned the right to be the team's captain for the next season.